DalekCraft2/Shimeji-Desktop/originalreadme.txt

 ==== How to Start ====

-Double Click the Shimeji icon (Shimeji.exe).
+Double-click the Shimeji icon (Shimeji.exe).

 ==== How to quit ====